open-organization/open-org-leaders-manual/sansing-let-engagement-lead-the-way.md

 This is an intentional, mindful methodology we developed especially for smaller projects and communities that need to track engagement differently than a traditional, technical analytics team does.
 We hope that by following a similar process, you can identify the types of engagement that matter most to you and your participants.
 Once you know which engagements matter most, you can work to improve them and better scaffold pathways between them.

 To begin developing our MoE, first we asked: *What do we do?* We wanted to synthesize and capture a holistic view of our work taken from each team member's perspective to minimize the chance we'd overlook something important that we do, albeit infrequently or implicitly.
-We identified major programs like [Open Leaders](http://mzl.la/openleaders/), the [Global Sprint](https://mzl.la/global-sprint), [open science mini-grants])https://science.mozilla.org/blog/2018-mini-grant-rfp), and [MozFest](http://mzl.la/mozfest), as well as less visible pieces of work like developing curriculum, maintaining a social media presence, researching open leadership practices, and speaking at conferences.
+We identified major programs like Open Leaders,[^mozilla-open-leadership] the Global Sprint,[^mozilla-global-sprint], open science mini-grants,[^mozilla-open-science] and MozFest,[^mozilla-mozfest] as well as less visible pieces of work like developing curriculum, maintaining a social media presence, researching open leadership practices, and speaking at conferences.

 Then we asked: *How do people engage with us?* Looking at all we do, we listed the different types of engagements people could have with each area of work.
 For example, someone might be an attendee, facilitator (presenter), or wrangler (organizer) at MozFest.
 Someone else might follow one of our social media accounts, retweet or share a post, or clap for a blog.

-Next, we asked: *How might we band, group, or sort these types of engagements?* We decided to use these tiers and descriptors: 1. **Leading:** A high-touch relationship; we maintain relationships and co-branded events and trainings with alumni and allies to increase the impact, prestige, and reach of both parties' work.
+Next, we asked: *How might we band, group, or sort these types of engagements?* We decided to use these tiers and descriptors:

+1. **Leading:** A high-touch relationship; we maintain relationships and co-branded events and trainings with alumni and allies to increase the impact, prestige, and reach of both parties' work.
 2. **Collaborating:** A high-touch relationship; we offer professional development through our own events in return for co-creation, localization, and spread.
 3. **Participating:** A high-touch relationship; we offer community management and professional development through our own trainings and events in return for soliciting ideas and learning through use.
 4. **Endorsing:** A low-touch relationship; we share information with people who gain social capital by spreading it and networking with others who share common interests.
 5. **Learning:** A low-touch relationship; we gift resources like open curriculum and get back aggregate data (like downloads, registrations, and views) showing people use our resources and pay attention to us.

 After that, we asked: *What does our Mountain of Engagement look like?* Figure 1 shows the graphic we made to illustrate our MoE.